Caltech-IPAC/kete/docs/tutorials/propagation.rst

     :width: 600

-    Demonstration of how quickly linear motion, two-body motion, and N-Body deviate from the true position over the course of a few weeks.
+    Demonstration of how quickly linear motion, two-body motion, and N-Body deviate from the true position.
 Linear motion is invalid within a few minutes, but two-body takes several days for this object to become significantly inaccurate.
 The dotted black line is how far an object must move tangentially to have an error of 0.1 arcseconds when it is 1 au from the observer (about 74km).